-1.1 INTRODUCTION
+1. Introduction

 Lebon is required to maintain and operate effective organizational and administrative arrangements with a view to taking all reasonable steps to identify, disclose and manage conflicts of interest.
-Lebon aims to avoid, and where this is not possible mitigate, any conflict of interest in the rendering of financial services between ourselves or our Representatives and the client.
+Lebon aims to avoid, and where this is not possible mitigate, any conflict of interest in the rendering of financial services between us or our Representatives and the client.